Mail-0/Zero/README.md

 ### Environment Variables

-Run `pnpm nizzy env` to setup your environment variables.
+Run `bun nizzy env` to setup your environment variables.
 It will copy the `.env.example` file to `.env` and fill in the variables for you.
 For local development a connection string example is provided in the `.env.example` file located in the same folder as the database.

 ### Database Setup